Henry VII of England: Ancestry and early life

-Henry VII was born on 28 January 1457 at Pembroke Castle, in the English-speaking portion of Pembrokeshire known as Little England beyond Wales.
-He was the only child of Lady Margaret Beaufort, who was 13 years old at the time, and Edmund Tudor, 1st Earl of Richmond, who, at 26, died three months before his birth.
+Henry VII was born on 28 January 1457 at Pembroke Castle in the English-speaking portion of Pembrokeshire known as Little England beyond Wales.
+He was the only child of Lady Margaret Beaufort, who was 13 years old at the time, and Edmund Tudor, 1st Earl of Richmond, who, at 26, died three months before Henry's birth.
 He was probably baptised at St Mary's Church, Pembroke, though no documentation of the event exists.
 Henry's paternal grandfather, Owen Tudor, originally from the Tudors of Penmynydd, Isle of Anglesey in Wales, had been a page in the court of King Henry V. He rose to become one of the "Squires to the Body to the King" after military service at the Battle of Agincourt.
 Owen is said to have secretly married the widow of Henry V, Catherine of Valois.
 One of their sons was Edmund, Henry's father.
 Edmund was created Earl of Richmond in 1452 and "formally declared legitimate by Parliament".

 The descent of Henry's mother, Margaret, through the legitimised House of Beaufort bolstered Henry's claim to the English throne.
 She was a great-granddaughter of John of Gaunt, 1st Duke of Lancaster (fourth son of Edward III), and his third wife Katherine Swynford.
 Swynford was Gaunt's mistress for about 25 years.
 When they married in 1396, they already had four children, including Henry's great-grandfather John Beaufort.
 Gaunt's nephew Richard II legitimised Gaunt's children by Swynford by letters patent in 1397.
 In 1407, Henry IV, Gaunt's son by his first wife, issued new letters patent confirming the legitimacy of his half-siblings but also declaring them ineligible for the throne.
-Henry IV's action was of doubtful legality, as the Beauforts were previously legitimised by an act of Parliament, but it weakened Henry's claim.
-Nonetheless, by 1483 Henry was the senior male claimant heir to the House of Lancaster remaining after the deaths in battle, by murder or execution of Henry VI (son of Henry V and Catherine of Valois), his son Edward of Westminster, Prince of Wales, and the other Beaufort line of descent through Lady Margaret's uncle, Edmund Beaufort, 2nd Duke of Somerset.
+Henry IV's action was of doubtful legality, as the Beauforts were previously legitimised by a royal proclamation read in Parliament, but it weakened Henry's claim.
+Nonetheless, by 1483 Henry was the senior male claimant heir to the House of Lancaster remaining after the deaths in battle, by murder, or execution of Henry VI (son of Henry V and Catherine of Valois), his son Edward of Westminster, Prince of Wales, and the other Beaufort line of descent through Lady Margaret's uncle, Edmund Beaufort, 2nd Duke of Somerset.

 Henry also made some political capital out of his Welsh ancestry in attracting military support and safeguarding his army's passage through Wales on its way to the Battle of Bosworth.
 He came from an old, established Anglesey family that claimed descent from Cadwaladr, in legend, the last ancient British king.

-On occasion, Henry displayed the red dragon.
+On occasion, Henry displayed the red dragon of Wales.
 He took it, as well as the standard of St. George, on his procession through London after the victory at Bosworth.
 A contemporary writer and Henry's biographer, Bernard André, also made much of Henry's Welsh descent.